Turks vote for president, parliament in crucial test for Erdogan

 In a final appeal for votes in a video clip from his high security prison, Demirtas said: “If the HDP fails to get into parliament, all Turkey will lose.
 Backing the HDP means supporting democracy.”

-Writing by Gareth Jones; Editing by Mark Potter
+Writing by Gareth Jones; Editing by Mark Potter, Robert Birsel